10 Best Business Computers: Ideal For Small Business Owners

 However, we were pleasantly surprised by its stylish and practical design.
 It’s a great solution for home and office users who need a compact and capable computer for demanding tasks.

-The RAM it comes with may be overkill for most users, but for small business owners who prioritize future-proof solutions, this is one of the best computers for small business owners.
+The RAM that comes with it may be overkill for most users, but for small business owners who prioritize future-proof solutions, this is one of the best computers for small business owners.

 The other place this computer excels is storage.